Skip to content Skip to footer navigation

 Firmness: This is determined by applying a specific pressure to the centre of the mattress, then recording the impression created at three points.
 These results are interpreted into a hardness value.

-Comfort (unused): Before the usage wear/damage test, we conduct a comfort assessment when the mattress is brand new.
+Comfort (unused): Before the usage wear/damage test, we conduct a comfort assessment when the mattress is brand new, taking into account body support in dorsal and lateral positions.

 Dorsal (on back): We use 36 measuring points to register the test subject's body sinking into the surface of the mattress.

-Lateral (on side): We mark five aligned spots on the spine of a standing test subject.
+Lateral (on side): We mark five aligned spots on the spine of a standing test dummy.
 We take photos of the test subject lying on the mattress to analyse the distance and angles between the spots.
 Results for both positions are compared to an index of optimum support examples.
-These are tested with men and women.
+These are tested with dummies equivalent to a small woman and large man.

 Mattress pressure test